 Your people are more developed and have acquired more skills as a result of your leadership.
 If you cannot say that, you have failed.
 You must motivate and encourage your people to reach levels they thought impossible or unattainable.
 If you don’t, what benefit have you been?

-If you clearly do not trump people over process, then process becomes more highly valued than people, and your people are lost in the milieu of statistics and reports.
-As a leader you must demonstrate through your behavior and decisions that people are above process – all the time.
+If you clearly do not trump people over process, then the process becomes more highly valued than people, and your people are lost in the milieu of statistics and reports.
+As a leader, you must demonstrate through your behaviour and decisions that people are above process – all the time.

 So, what do you think?
 What leadership traits do you need to focus on?
 If you had to pick your 6 traits, what would they include?